 Monitoring Performance and Compensation

 To show the impact on your pipeline from your sales team’s activities, tracking is mandatory.
 The Athletics couldn’t have implemented a mathematical approach without having historical data (statistics).
-There are plenty of lead and pipeline activity tracking software products available on the market, but we have found a simple spreadsheet works well.
+There are plenty of CRMs and sales pipeline tools available on the market, and some like Pipedrive, are easy to set up and use.
+However, don’t let a CRM be a barrier, a spreadsheet can be used if necessary.

 Tracking can be done by sales rep, company, or some other segmentation.
 At a minimum, the following must be tracked: • The number of prospects touched every month—in Bullpen’s scenario, it should be 33–34.